registerguard/ads-on-demand/README.md

 ### What's this then?

-This *attempts* to force OpenX into playing ball with a responsive layout.
+This *attempts* to force OpenX ads into loading, on demand, in a responsive layout.

-I'm using the scripts (mentioned above) to shove **all** of the ad code in the bottom of the page (faster page loads!
-Woot!) and load ads, when they're needed, as the viewport size changes.
+<s>I'm using the scripts (mentioned above) to shove **all** of the ad code in the bottom of the page (faster page loads!
+Woot!) and load ads, when they're needed, as the viewport size changes.</s>

+In two of the demos, I have the ad calls at the foot of the document.
+IMHO, this is optimal because it allows the page to load before any of the ad scripts even think about executing...

+### "Why cant's":

+* Why can't OpenX rewrite their scripts so that they work, *out of the box*, in the foot of the page (thus, allowing page content to load without delay)?
+* Why can't OpenX just offer some sort of more robust and contemporary JS API?
+Maybe something that dosen't use *oldschool* `document.writes`?

 ---